John-Gell/Getting-Started-with-JavaScript_V2/notes-for-getting-started-with-javascript-v2.md

     -   Objects
     -   Classes
 -   Non-Primitive types work by storing a pointer to a memory address.
 This means if you set a new variable equal to an existing one, the new varialbe dosen't contain the information that you are looking for, it contains the pointer.
     -   this means any changes to either variable will be reflected in the other.
 Loosley described, they are tied together in a web.

+## How I think about Primitive vs. non-Primitive types:

+-   Imagine a library, in the front entry of the library, The Librarian sits at a desk and is working with you to complete your program.
+The libriarian is equivilant to the command line or program that you are using to execute the code.
+Behind the librarian is large shelf full of bins, this is the 'STACK' memory.
+Off to the side, there is a series of book shelves.
+They all have an address that can be used to quickly find the shelf and retreive the information there.
+This is like the 'HEAP' memory.

+### Primitive Variables

+-   When you write a Primitive variable the librarian writes that information on an index card and puts it into a drawer and then relables that drawer to match the name of your new Primative variable.
+So now, there is a drawer named by the varialbe containing the infomation assigned to that variable.
+-   In the case when a Primitive variable is assigned equal to another Primitive variable:
+    -   Given existing Primitive variable A, and new Primitive variable B, the Librarian takes the index card out of the drawer of the existing Primitive variable A, copies that index card and then places one copy into the drawer labled A and the second copy into a new drawer that gets labled B. From here on out, the variables are not connected to eachother beacause they are two separate drawer.

+### Non-Primitve Variables

+-   For the case of the non-Primitve value:

+    -   Let's say the new non-Primitive variable is named C. The Librarian still takes that information, but it dosen't fit into the small drawer on the shelf so instead, the librarian writes an address for one of the book shelves in the 'HEAP' onto an index card and places the card in the 'STACK' drawer that gets labled C.
+        -   This means that any variable set equivilant to this non-Primitive variable will now also contain an address for the bookshelf and any changes made to the information on the bookshelf will effect any other drawer that points to that same address.

     # Versions of For Loops